ainfortnite/ainfortnite/README.md

 hi, I'm mewn!
-I am usually wandering and looking at horses, but I sometimes sit near the PM library section on the safe server. in either case, you are always welcome to whisper and chat!
+I am usually wandering and looking at horses, but I sometimes sit near the library section on the safe server. in either case, you are always welcome to whisper and chat!
 I request you please do not talk about sex to me (jokes are fine) or ask very personal questions.
 I am best at talking about project moon and elsword, but if I have a skin of a certain media that is likely fair game as well. :)